 Everything you need to know about visiting Abu Dhabi in August

 By mid-August, you really start to feel the humidity too, which sticks around until October.
-The “feels like” temperature which includes wind chill factor can be significantly higher in August.
-It is not advisable to be out in the direct sunlight during the peak of the day.
+The “feels like” temperature, which includes the wind chill factor, can be significantly higher in August.
+It is not advisable to be out in direct sunlight during the peak of the day.

 Although most days bring clear blue skies, sandstorms and a dusty haze are not uncommon in Abu Dhabi in August.